DhavalSharma19/BusReservation/README.md

 ### User Features:

 * Register themselves with the application and log in to get the valid session token.
-* Viewing the list of available buses and booking a reservation.
+* Viewing the list of available buses and booking/cancelling a reservation.
 * Only logged-in user can access their reservations, profile updation, and other features.